Simon Kruse | November 4 2020

 ● Single, unified fee for trades: no separate deposit/withdrawal fees

-● Easy online management with one account via different channels (web, mobile)
+● Easy online management with no account via different channels (web, mobile)

 ● Comprehensive and sophisticated analytics when required, clear accounting and trades tracking